The Federation University Library is pleased to provide a requested feature, the Reading History.

 - Start borrowing to establish your Reading History.

-A: The Reading History will record items borrowed from the FedUni campus libraries.
-However, it will not record electronic books you 'borrow' through the catalogue, or BONUS+ items.
+The Reading History will record items borrowed from the Federation University campus libraries.
+However, it will not record electronic books you borrow through the catalogue.

 If I want to stop using the Reading History, how do I do that, and what will happen to my history?

 To deactivate your Reading History, click on the button marked 'Opt Out'.
 You will need to delete your Reading History completely before it is deactivated.

 I accidentally clicked on the 'Opt Out' button.
 Will my Reading History be deleted now?